Hansard Speaker Index - 30th Legislature

 - Greenhouse gas mitigation

-- Output-based performance standards, proceeds, use of,
+- Output-based performance standards

 - Output-based performance standards, reduced to zero